 Proceeding in the development of the congruential generators, one can combine two single generators to form one with a very much longer period.
 This can be done by generating two sequences, then subtracting the result of one of them from the other (subtraction prevents an integer overflow).
-If the answer is negative, the number is wrapped to the positive side by adding the modulus m of one of the generators (a periodic boundary condition in 1D)
+If the answer is negative, the number is wrapped to the positive side by adding the modulus m of one of the generators.

 This forms a random-number sequence whose period can be the multiple of the period of the two generators.
-With generators similar to the Park-Miller generator with $m \sim 2^{31}$ , one can thus reach a period of the order of $2^{62} \approx 4.6 \times 10^{18}$ .
-Important in selecting the moduli $m_1$ and $m_2$ is that the periods they form do not share many common factors.
-In the following generator the periods are and so they share only the factor of 2, and the period of the combined generator thus becomes
+With generators similar to the Park-Miller generator with $m \sim 2^{31}$, one can thus reach a period of the order of $2^{62} \approx 4.6 \times 10^{18}$.
+Important in selecting the moduli m_1 and m_2 is that the periods they form do not share many common factors.
+In the following generator the periods are and so they share only the factor of 2, and the period of the combined generator thus becomes $\approx 2.3 \times 10^{18}$.
+Thus at least period exhaustion is practically impossible on present-day computers, although not necessarily in 10 or 20 years.